Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

 Watering

-Significantly, cut down on watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.
+Significantly, cut down on watering in fall and winter because growth is reduced at this time.
+Do not allow the soil to dry out completely to avoid wilting, yellowing and leaf drop.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to stem-rot.
+Make sure the soil is fast-draining and the pot has a drainage hole to prevent waterlogging which can lead to rotting and plant death.

 Light Requirements